Become a Chartered Accountant Without a Degree in Accounting 2024

 Registration and application steps

-1. Head to any accredited bank and buy a PIN voucher that would enable you to log into the application portal.
+1. Head to any accredited bank and buy a PIN voucher that will enable you to log into the application portal.
 Zenith and Fidelity banks are the usual banks to obtain the vouchers.

 3. After using the information on the Voucher to log into the ICAN website, over the pointer over the ‘Students’ tab and click on the ‘New Students Professional Registration‘ to open the form.
 Proceed to fill the form.